mo-essien/moses_essien-traaple_test_1/README.md

 # Traaple Test 1

-A food ordering mobile app.
+By Moses Essien, a food ordering mobile app.

 ## Table of Contents